-It is clear from village meetings and the NPCS that residents of East Hagbourne have a very strong feeling of local identity and value the fact that East Hagbourne is an ancient and well defined small village in South Oxfordshire.
+It is clear from village meetings and the NPCS that residents of East Hagbourne have a very strong feeling of local identity and value the fact that East Hagbourne is an ancient and well-defined small village in South Oxfordshire.
 A very important aspect of the village is its rural nature and setting and the very good access to the open countryside through a well-maintained network of footpaths both within the village envelope and connecting the village to open farmland and neighbouring villages.
 The open spaces that surround the built environment are particularly valued.

 A detailed East Hagbourne Village Landscape & Character Assessment (Appendix 2) was commissioned as part of the preparation of this plan.
-The Character Assessment provides a detailed assessment of the built environment and its setting, covering the whole of the parish as it has developed to the present day, in accordance with the aims of The National Planning Policy Framework (NPPF):
+The Character Assessment provides a detailed assessment of the built environment and its setting, covering the whole of the parish as it has developed to the present day, "to assist in the drafting of policies by the local community which are locally-tailored to the conservation and enhancement of the local character of the village and which conform to national and local planning policy:

-- To place good design, local character and conservation of the historic and natural environment at the heart of sustainable development and good planning. - To conserve heritage assets and their settings in a manner appropriate to their significance and putting them to viable uses consistent with their conservation. - For any development to make a positive contribution to local character and distinctiveness, drawing on 'the contribution made by the historic environment to the character of place' (paragraph 126, 29).
+- To place good design, local character and conservation of the historic and natural environment at the heart of sustainable development and good planning. - To conserve heritage assets and their settings in a manner appropriate to their significance and putting them to viable uses consistent with their conservation. - For any development to make a positive contribution to local character and distinctiveness, drawing on 'the contribution made by the historic environment to the character of place'."

-The NPPF defines the historic environment as resulting from 'the interaction between people and places through time'.
+The NPPF (Annex 2) defines the historic environment as resulting from 'the interaction between people and places through time'.
 This simple definition places people and their perceptions at the centre of understanding what makes places distinctive and what benefits they offer, how they have changed into their present form and how they can change in the future.